KennJthn/os212/links.md

 Short introduction to bash.
 Mostly about what you can and will do in SHELL
 3. [Bash Scripting Full Course 3 Hours](https://youtu.be/e7BufAVwDiM)<br>
 Detailed explanation of bash scripting.
 Also explains about [grep, sed, and awk](https://youtu.be/e7BufAVwDiM?t=9072)
+4. [The Heap: How do use-after-free exploits work? - bin 0x16](https://youtu.be/ZHghwsTRyzQ)<br>Use-After-Free Vulnerability example.
+This video has helped me understand vulnerabilities while using pointers